mfc0d1ng/Advanced-C-library-for-handling-strings-in-C-language/README.md

-# C library for handling dynamic strings in C language
+# C library for handling dynamic strings in C
 A shared library which provides a set of functions for handling dynamic strings in C.

 <h2>How to download?</h2>